pauldoust/2019-net-i/project/tracker/README.md

-To bring hub on-line, just run this.
-To connect, peers must know your IP and PORT.

-**DESCRIPTION**
+# Hub

+## Running the hub

+Before running the hub, check out *config.py* file's **constants used** section to specify the parameters of the server.
+Make sure the PORT is unoccupied.

+After that, just execute the *hub.py* file to boot up a server.

+## Checking what's going on

+While running, the terminal will print some information to the standard output:

+* information about received connection
+* message received from client's socket
+* message when peer is added to the library
+* list of peers to send

+## Hub Architecture

+Hub module has two aims:

-Hub module keeps track of available peers and handles their requests.
+* keeping track of available peers
+* handling their requests

+It maintains **a database** in order to do so.
-The hub maintains a database to keep track of libraries and corresponding lists of peers.
-On a boot up, hub tries to recover previously saved database; otherwise, it initializes empty one.
+On a boot up, hub tries to recover previously saved database; otherwise, initializes empty one.

-While running, it accepts a connection and allocates a thread to deal with further communication.
-Once connection is accepted, hub tries to receive a message from a client, decode it into a request and then execute the request.
+While running, it **listens** for a connection and allocates **a thread** to deal with further communication.

-If the request is invalid (valid command, bad arguments, etc.), closes the client socket connection, sends back error code and stops the allocated thread.
+Once connection is accepted, the hub

+1. receives a message from a peer
+2. decodes it into a request
+3. based on request, executes correct operation
+4. closes the connection

-Once in a while the hub makes a backup of its current database.
+Once in a while **saves** current database in the same folder where it was run.

+## Note

+For list of supported requests refer to the **protocol.md** file.